kvndl/Asgard-DNA/README.md

     https://traefik.<<domain>.com

-#### The Stack

-Each service is available at their respective sub-domain:
+Each service should be available at their respective sub-domain:

     https://service.<<domain>.com